About Us

 1988

-On 15 November, the Associazione Progetto Civita was created, founded on the intuition of Gianfranco Imperatori, Secretary General of the Association, to combine the protection and enhancement of cultural heritage with a new economic and social “development model”, managing to involve many companies in this challenge.
+On 15 November, driven by the insight of Gianfranco Imperatori, the Association’s Secretary General, the Association Civita was founded with the aim of combining the safeguarding and enhancement of cultural heritage with a new economic and social “development model” and succeeded in involving many companies in the venture.

 1990

-The Civita Consortium is born and the recovery project starts.
-Civita di Bagnoregio becomes the prototype for new projects.
+The Civita Consortium was launched, and the restoration project started.
+Civita di Bagnoregio became the reference prototype for many similar initiatives.

 1991

-Progetto Civita is transformed into Associazione Civita, a national body for the enhancement of cultural heritage.
-The first collaborations between institutions and private individuals are explored on an experimental basis, with “Noturno Etrusco”.
-Villa Giulia opens in the evening to guided tours and concerts.
+Progetto Civita was transformed into an Association, and became Associazione Civita, a national body for the enhancement of cultural heritage.
+The first collaborations between institutions and private individuals were first explored in the “Notturno Etrusco” festival, on an experimental basis.
+Villa Giulia was opened for evening guided tours and concerts.

 1993

-Civita inaugurates its new headquarters in Piazza Venezia.
+Associazione Civita opened its new headquarters in Piazza Venezia.

-Prince Charles of England visits Civita di Bagnoregio.
+Charles, then Prince of Wales, visited Civita di Bagnoregio.

 1994

-The Association organises the first cycle of “Culture & Business” events to stimulate debate between public and private, and presents the second Civita report on the analysis of minor historical centres and their enhancement.
+The Association organised the first “Culture & Business” events to stimulate debate between public and private organisations; it also presented the second Civita report of less prominent historical centres and their enhancement.

 1995